 This programme is accredited by the Nursing and Midwifery Council (NMC) and leads to registration as a Mental Health Nurse.

-Standard entry: 4 Highers at ABBB plus National 5 English and Maths or Applications of Maths.
+Standard entry: 4 Highers at BBBB plus National 5 English and Maths or Applications of Maths.

 Widening access entry: 3 Highers at BBC plus National 5 English and Maths or Applications of Maths.